- Sarah to the rescue

 Joyce: God sent you after me!

 Sarah: Yeah, the Old Testament God.

-- Not quite on the scale of the above, but seeing Danny grow a spine for all of thirty second is kinda epic.
+- Seeing Danny grow a spine for all of thirty seconds is kinda epic.

 - Dina grows one as well after her Berserk Button is pushed.